The Benefits of Breastfeeding

 - Mothers and babies who have early skin-to-skin contact have more success with breastfeeding and breastfeed longer.

 - When placed on your chest or belly, your baby will search around for your nipple.
 Your baby will bring the tongue forward and then open the mouth wide to latch to your breast.
 Your baby will learn to do this in the correct order by practicing at the breast.

 - Your baby may find the way to the breast and latch and suckle all on her or his own, but you can also help your baby a little with positioning if necessary.
-Your Birthing Pavilion nurse will help you with your first feedings.

 - Be patient and give your baby time to learn the new skill of breastfeeding.